 Second Saturday Art Walk, Petaluma

 The number of participating galleries can vary from five to six or more, but there's always a wide range of artwork represented — traditional, experimental, performance, decorative, and more — at Petaluma's Second Saturday Art Walk from 5 to 8 p.m. from March to November.
 Ice House Gallery and the Petaluma Arts Center are clustered near D and Lakeville streets, while the other galleries are located a few blocks away in the eclectic mix of architectural styles that gives a sense of a bygone era to downtown Petaluma.
 Each site hosts its own reception, typically with appetizers and wine.
+Start at Riverfront Art Gallery and find out which galleries are participating that month.

 Salmon Creek Art Walk, Bodega Bay